A place where you’re free to go your own way

 You will always hit it off with Slovenians if you are a festival lover.
 Each year cities and towns all over the country host unique international festival.
 Whether you like theater, folklore, art or eclectic mix, you can always find something to suit your taste.
 One of the most recognisable Slovenian Carnival characters and Kurents, which you can encounter in Ptuj.
 According to folklore, Kurents chase away winter and bring sprint by making noise and jumping.
 If you would like to meet a Kurent up close, visit a traditional Kurentovanje celebration.
 You can also visit Cerknica to experience their parade, which is known for massive Carnival masks, such as the Dragon, Liza the Witch, Ursula the Witch, Jezerko the Lake Man and Butalci.

 Slovenia is rich in castles, manors, fortresses, and fortification systems.
 These were built in various periods during the medieval, renaissance, and baroque eras, and the first traces of their construction date all the way back to antiquity.
 Time got the better of many of them, but dozens now perform interesting functions.
 There are almost no villages or hills in Slovenia without a church, and the country is also full of convents, monasteries, and roadside shrines.
-For an authentic experience, join a pilgrimage to the Mary Help of Christians Church in Brezje, ring the bell of wishes on Bled Island, and try the pear brandy from the Pleterje Monastery.

 The architectural landscape of Slovenia